Olive Oil FAQs

 You can read more about polyphenols and high polyphenol Stonehouse olive oils here.

-15. Why is olive oil superior to other oils?
+15. Why is olive oil considered superior to other oils?

 Taste is the most obvious difference between olive oil and other commercially popular vegetable oils such as corn, soybean, or canola oils: these oils are tasteless fats.
 You would not want to eat a piece of bread dipped in vegetable oil for the same reason that many chefs refrain from adding tasteless fat to the foods they prepare.
 Olive oil, especially extra virgin olive oil, adds a flavor and textural dimension lacking in other oils, making it a suitable substitute for butter and margarine in almost any recipe.
 In fact, more and more restaurants are serving extra virgin olive oil, both plain and flavored with salt and pepper, as an alternative to butter for bread.